juji-io/site/blog/how-to-select-a-chatbot-platform-powered-by-generative-ai.md

 ### 1. Q﻿uestion-Answering Chatbots (QA Chatbots)

 The main task for these chatbots is to answer user questions based on public and/or proprietary information.
 For example, universities may use a chatbot on their website to answer student questions about learning programs (see Image 1.1 below), or hospitals may use a chatbot in their mobile app to answer patient questions on medical services.
-Very similar to the behavior of #ChatGPT, this type of chatbot is typically driven by user questions and assumes that all questions can be answered in a SINGLE response (see image 3 below for contrasting questions that cannot be answered in one response).
+Very similar to the behavior of ChatGPT, this type of chatbot is typically driven by user questions and assumes that all questions can be answered in a SINGLE response,. which is not the case in many real-world applications.

 ### 2﻿.
 Question-Asking Chatbots (Survey/Interview Chatbots)

 The main task for these chatbots is to ask user questions and gather information from an intended audience.
-Very similar to an online survey, this type of chatbot has been used to gather information for research studies, personality assessments, and job interviews (Image 1.2 provides an example of this type of chatbot).
+Very similar to an online survey, this type of chatbot has been used to gather information for research studies, personality assessments, and job interviews (Image 1.2 provides an example of an interview chatbot).
 Typically, this type of chatbot is NOT capable of answering user questions including clarification questions during the process.

 ### 3﻿.
 Proactive, Two-Way Conversational Chatbots (Proactive Chatbots)

 In real-world applications, chatbots often need to perform multiple tasks simultaneously to deliver desired user experience and accomplish the business objectives.
-For example, a QA only chatbot on a university website may be inadequate because the same chatbot must also ask visitor questions to gather necessary information before they can answer the visitor questions (see Image 1.3 below).
+For example, a QA only chatbot on a university website may be inadequate because the same chatbot must also ask questions to gather necessary information from the visitors before it can answer their questions (see Image 1.3 below).
 Similarly, a survey only chatbot for job interviews may be unsatisfactory because it must also answer candidate questions regarding the positions and the organization during the interview.
 This third type of chatbot is a hybrid of the QA and survey chatbots, capable of both asking and answering questions during a conversation, known as Proactive Chatbots.

 ## B﻿uilding QA Chatbots